qthequartermasterman/fallout-houston-campaign/docs/Story/Act1/Quest1.md

 ## Plot

-### The Shipwreck Survivor
+### The Shipwreck Survivors

-- The player awakens in the Bayou Brotherhood's settlement, disoriented and unaware of how they arrived.
+- The players awaken in the **Bayou Brotherhood**'s settlement, disoriented and unaware of how they arrived.
 The humid air, sound of wildlife, and the soft glow of swamp lanterns surround them.
 - Brotherhood members discovered the player adrift in a shipwreck that had floated into the Bayou.
 They were brought to safety and nursed back to health.
-- The charismatic leader of the Bayou Brotherhood, Cyrus "Gator" Boudreaux, introduces the player to the Brotherhood's way of life and spiritual beliefs.
+- The charismatic leader of the Bayou Brotherhood, **Cyrus "Gator" Boudreaux**, introduces the player to the Brotherhood's way of life and spiritual beliefs.

 The quest begins with the player waking up in the Bayou Brotherhood's settlement, disoriented and unaware of how they arrived.
 A strangely dressed man approaches them and introduces himself as **Cyrus "Gator" Boudreaux**, the leader of the Bayou Brotherhood.
 He explains that the Brotherhood found the player adrift in a shipwreck that had floated into the Bayou.
 They were brought to safety and nursed back to health.